 Thinking of naming a trust as your IRA's primary beneficiary?
 Make sure you're doing it for the right reason.
 Leaving an IRA to a trust will likely not make things easier or save on taxes.

-"When someone asks me, should I name a trust as IRA beneficiary, I say, tell me why you think you should and the first two reasons don't count," says Ed Slott, founder of Ed Slott and Company, an IRA education company, and author of several books, including "Fund Your Future: A Tax-Smart Savings Plan in Your 20s and 30s."
+"When someone asks me, 'Should I name a trust as IRA beneficiary?'
+I say, 'Tell me why you think you should, and the first 2 reasons don't count," says Ed Slott, founder of Ed Slott and Company, an IRA education company, and author of several books, including "Fund Your Future: A Tax-Smart Savings Plan in Your 20s and 30s."

 "Trusts should be used in their full capacity as a protector and should not be something that does more harm than simply leaving IRA money outright to a listed beneficiary," says accountant M.D.
 Anderson, Arizona certified legal document preparer, founder of InheritedIRAHell.com and president of Financial Strategies, specializing in inherited IRA issues.